-- Career Variety: A B.A. in Theater prepares students for careers as actors, business managers, carpenters, choreographers, costumer designers, drama therapists, directors, event planners, lighting designers and technicians, make-up artists, playwrights, producers, props specialists, pyrotechnics engineers, riggers, scenic artists, set designers, sound designers and engineers, stage crew, stage managers, wardrobe specialists, and wig constructors.
+- Career Variety: A B.A. in Theater Arts prepares students for careers as actors, business managers, carpenters, choreographers, costume designers, drama therapists, directors, event planners, lighting designers and technicians, make-up artists, playwrights, producers, props specialists, pyrotechnics engineers, riggers, scenic artists, set designers, sound designers and engineers, stage crew, stage managers, wardrobe specialists, and wig constructors.

-Financial Aid for Theater Students
+Financial Aid for Theater Arts Students

 Vermont State University is providing a high-quality, affordable degree in Theater to students across Vermont and beyond.
 More than 80 percent of Vermont State students are awarded financial aid, including new students, transfer students, international students, out-of-state students, and first-generation students.
 Our financial aid team is here to help you explore all your options.

-Internships & Jobs in Theater
+Internships & Jobs in Theater Arts

 At Vermont State, you’ll gain leading-edge skills for theater careers through internships, co-ops, career coaching, and more.
 Our internship placements are guaranteed to grow your professional network.